 - Nouveau Rond-Point 1.
 Livre de l'élève + CD. Éditions Maison des langues. - Nouveau Rond-Point 1.
 Cahier d'activités + CD. Éditions Maison des langues.
-(Chapters 7 to 12 will be covered, and the same book is used in FREN 111.)
+(FREN 111 covered chapters 1 to 6; FREN 112 covers chapters 7 to 12.)

 Note: Both books are sold as a package at the UofA bookstore OR for digital option only, students can buy a premium access code at the bookstore to gain access to the e-text and all audio/video component that accompany the books.
 To redeem a full access code or to gain access to limited free additional materials, go to https://espacevirtuel.emdl.fr/